Appdynamics/AppD-Cluster-Agent-MicroK8s/README.md

   image: "docker.io/appdynamics/cluster-agent:4.5.16"
   ````

   Choose a unique `<app-name>` to represent this cluster.
-The above uses the Cluster Agent `image` provided by AppDynamics for Ubuntu.
-This ok for this lab, however you can [rebuild the cluster agent(https://docs.appdynamics.com/display/PRO45/Build+the+Cluster+Agent+Container+Image) and source from a private respository.
+The above configuration uses the Cluster Agent `image` provided by AppDynamics for Ubuntu.
+This ok for this lab, however you can [rebuild the cluster agent](https://docs.appdynamics.com/display/PRO45/Build+the+Cluster+Agent+Container+Image) and source from a private respository.

-  Add aditonal namespaces to monitor.
+  Add additional `namespaces` to monitor.
 Add the field `nsToMonitor` and the namespaces:
   ````
     nsToMonitor:
       - test